yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 12 which type of testing results in highest number of bugs found?

-## 12.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. which type of testing leads to highest number of bugs found? generate professional detailed explanation
+## 12.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. which type of testing leads to highest number of bugs found? generate professional detailed explanation

 Here is a detailed explanation on which type of testing leads to the highest number of bugs found: